Ingemar Hedenius: Background

-Hedenius' grandfather Per Hedenius was a famous professor of pathology and for a while rector of Uppsala University.
+Ingemar Hedenius was born on 5 April 1908 in Stockholm, Sweden.
+His grandfather Per Hedenius was a famous professor of pathology and for a while rector of Uppsala University.
 His father Israel Hedenius was in 1900 a doctor of medicine and teacher of medical practice, and in 1927 was appointed personal physician to the King of Sweden.
 Hedenius' mother, born Anna Bergh, was from an upper class Norwegian family.

 The two married in 1905 and had three children: Per (1905), Ingemar and Ann Marie (1909).
 Both parents were very religious.

 Ingemar took the entrance examination for the Norra Latin school in 1927.
 After he completed upper secondary school, he studied at Uppsala University where he wrote his doctoral thesis, Sensationalism and theology in Berkeley's philosophy, on the philosophy of George Berkeley (1936).
 On 8 June 1979, Hedenius received an honorary doctorate from the Faculty of Theology at Uppsala University, Sweden.

 Svante Nordin, a professor of history of science and ideas at Lund University, published a book in 2004 called Ingemar Hedenius: en filosof och hans tid (Ingemar Hedenius: a philosopher and his time).
 It portrays a picture of Ingemar Hedenius based on a rich collection of letters and other documents.
 According to the text at the back of the book, Hedenius was "a person with strong musical, artistic and literary interests.
 He liked to play the flute, including performing in public. [...] harsh both in writing and in speech with enemies and opponents, gentle and sensitive with his friends."

 Hedenius was, from 1957 to 1960, a publisher of the bimonthly magazine Kulturkontakt, a publication of the CIA-backed Congress of Cultural Freedom and the Svenska kommittén för kulturens frihet (Swedish Committee for Cultural Freedom).
+He died on 30 April 1982 in Uppsala.